Why This Search Intent Matters

 Hi Nina, I am a final-year engineering student interested in product development and admired the pace of your recent launch.
 I have built React and Node projects with a strong product focus and would love to contribute as an intern if your team is open to early-career talent.

-• Keep the ask small, such as a brief chat or role guidance.
+- Keep the ask small, such as a brief chat, role guidance, or recruiter consideration.

 Common Mistakes to Avoid

-• Writing one generic email and sending it to many companies unchanged.
+- Sending one generic email to many recruiters unchanged.

-• Making the first ask too aggressive or too vague.
+- Making the ask too aggressive or too vague.

-• Turning the email into a full resume summary instead of a relevant introduction.
+- Turning the message into a full resume summary instead of a relevant introduction.

 Use the Matching Tool

 A good recruiter outreach email feels intentional, not mass-sent.
-Relevance, brevity, and a low-friction ask usually outperform overlong messages.
+Relevance, brevity, and a low-friction ask usually outperform overlong messages that try to prove everything at once.